boardens/simple-pastebin/README.md

 - Improving and simplifying functions argumentations (especially ids and values)
 - Adding paste gestion for connected members

+## Legal

+**Disclaimer**: This is not affliated, endorsed or certified in any way by Pastebin.<br>
+This is an independent and unofficial work.
+Strictly not for spam.
+Use at your own risk.

 ## License

 [GPL-3.0](https://github.com/boardens/watson/LICENSE/) License